 Can you make Gluten-Free Persimmon Bread?

 Yes, you can substitute the flour in the recipe for Cup4Cup All-Purpose Gluten-Free Flour.
-Please note that the texture of gluten-free persimmon bread will be slightly different.
+Please note that although still delicious, the texture of gluten-free persimmon bread might be slightly different than the one with regular all-purpose flour.

-Yes!
-I made this Persimmon Bread the night before I wanted to serve it.
-I left it covered lightly with foil overnight, and it was ideal the next morning.
+Persimmon Bread and be made the day before you want to serve it.
+Cover it lightly with foil overnight, at room temperature and it'll be ideal the next morning.

 - Room temperature.
 In a tightly sealed container, Persimmon Bread can be kept at room temperature for about two days.